ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 -->

+The access token MUST contain all the parameters defined above (including the same 'scope' as in this message, if present, or the 'scope' of the Authorization Request otherwise), and additionally other optional parameters the profile requires.

-When receiving an Authorization Request from a Client that was previously authorized, and which still owns a valid non expired Access Token, the AS can simply reply with an Authorization Response including a new Access Token.
+When receiving an Authorization Request from a Client that was previously authorized, and which still owns a valid non expired access token, the AS can simply reply with an Authorization Response including a new access token.

 ## Token Post

-The Client sends a CoAP POST request including the Access Token to the KDC, as specified in section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
-If the specific profile defines it, the Client MAY use a different endpoint at the KDC to post the Access Token to.
+The Client sends a CoAP POST request including the access token to the KDC, as specified in section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
+If the specific profile defines it, the Client MAY use a different endpoint at the KDC to post the access token to.
 After successful verification, the Client is authorized to receive the group keying material from the KDC and join the group.

 Note that this step could be merged with the following message from the Client to the KDC, namely Key Distribution Request.